AlenaKharytonchyk/rsschool-2019Q1-cv/cv.md

 10.2017 | Introduction to Python.Beginner | Edx
 09.2017 | Gaming analytics: from fundamentals to advanced technique | DevtoDev
 ### English Level:
-According to streamline tests, The Rolling Scopes offline presentation and EPAM interview I am B1 speaker.
+According to Streamline language tests, The Rolling Scopes offline presentation and an EPAM interview, I am B1 speaker.